dorontal/consciousness/README.md

 All the ideas here are completely ad-hoc and arbitrary.
-This is just a game, at first, to see if a coherent theory can be concocted from a few ad-hoc assumptions that nonetheless resists some of the common problems with other theories of consciousness out there.
+This is just a game, at first, to see if a coherent theory can be concocted from a few ad-hoc assumptions, a theory that nonetheless resists some of the common problems with other theories of consciousness out there.

 ## Theory of consciousness